MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-tutorial.md

    (1 row)
    ```

-   In this example, object ID `u1` has append, read, write, and delete
+   In this example, role ID `u1` has append, read, write, and delete
    privileges on the table.
 Object ID `u8` is the `dev_role` and has append, read, and write privileges,
    which were assigned by the `u1` user.